256dpi/arduino-mqtt/README.md

 ## Example

-The following example uses an Arduino MKR1000 to connect to shiftr.io.
-You can check on your device after a successful connection here: https://shiftr.io/try.
+The following example uses an Arduino MKR1000 to connect to the public shiftr.io instance.
+You can check on your device after a successful connection here: https://www.shiftr.io/try.

 ```c++
 #include <SPI.h>